-SoFi (short for Social Finance) is a peer-to-peer lending platform, not unlike Lending Club.
+SoFi (short for Social Finance) is not a peer-to-peer lending platform.
 Its primary focus is student loan refinancing, and it offers both fixed and variable rate loans of varying terms, from 5 to 20 years.
 It’s grown in popularity over the years, in part because it offers some of the lowest refinance rates available to college graduates.

 Given the growth of student debt over the past few years, we thought a review of SoFi was in order.